WhiteflagProtocol/whiteflag-api/doc/configuration.md

 * `enable`: if true, the web socket will be available, otherwise not

-The operationId parameters in the `[endpoints]` section are bolleans that allow to enable or disable specific API operations.
+The operationId parameters in the `[endpoints]` section are booleans that allow to enable or disable specific API operations.
 See the API documentation for a description of all operations.
 Note that the `receiveMessage` operationId only controls the injection of messages through the REST API, and has nothing